gjassoah/fd-seminar-www/content/about/index.md

 The FD Seminar runs on [BigBlueButton](https://bigbluebutton.org/), an open-source web conferencing system.
 The simplest way to join the talks is using the direct link and access code which are distributed through [our mailing list](https://listen.uni-bonn.de/wws/info/fd-seminar).

 Although you do not need to register to attend talks in the seminar, creating an account in [our BigBlueButton instance](https://bbb.fd-seminar.xyz) will allow you to watch the recordings of previous talks.
-We will also use the mailing list to inform you if the upcoming speaker wishes to have their talk recorded; please take this into consideration when deciding to attend the talk.

 If you experience problems registering or using BigBlueButton, please read the troubleshooting information [below](/about/#troubleshooting).